 - Keep portion size and timing consistent for self-observation.

-For intake pacing, see how much matcha per day.
+For intake pacing, see how much matcha per day guide.

 What should you avoid claiming?